 If the levels of homocysteine in the body reach high concentrations, you will be at a risk of cardiac and blood vessels disorders.
 According to research, mothers who are on a vegetarian diet have lower homocysteine levels in the body.

-For your baby to develop healthy bones, essential nutrients like vitamin K, magnesium and potassium are required.
+Essential nutrients like vitamin K, magnesium and potassium are required for building strong bones in baby.
 A vegetarian diet contains all these nutrients in sufficient quantities.
 Fruits and vegetables are one of the richest sources of potassium and magnesium.

 Lower Risk of Parkinson’s Disease

 Parkinson’s disease is one of the neurodegenerative diseases.
-Research shows that consuming a lot of meat based diets which are always packed with a lot of cholesterol and fat increases the risks of you and your baby developing Parkinson’s disease.
+Research shows that consuming a lot of meat-based diets are generally packed with a lot of cholesterol and fat increases the risks of you and your baby developing Parkinson’s disease.
 A vegetarian diet will provide a protective effect against such diseases.

 Improved General Health

-Should you choose to be a vegetarian while you are pregnant, ensure that you are extra vigilant in the amount of vital nutrients you take for the sake of your health and your baby’s healthy growth.
+Should you choose to be a vegetarian while you are pregnant make sure you are aware of the nutrients you are consuming.
+This will make sure you are getting the right nutrients to feed your baby and help her grow.
 Ensure that your diet has adequate calcium and vitamin D.

-Your diet should contain a lot of vegetable proteins and energy-rich foods so that the energy density of your diet is high.
-The diet should have a broader spectrum of foods so that all the nutritional needs for you and the baby are met.
+Vegetarian diets should contain a lot of vegetable proteins and energy-rich foods so that the energy density of your diet is high.

 My name is Kristi and I’m the mother of 3 beautiful angels, founder of Intelligentmother.com.
-This blog was created in order to share experiences baby care, health care for pregnant women.
 You can find many interesting insights.
 Problems – Solved!